Post-Discectomy Rehabilitation | Shift Spinal Health

 • Program design and session frequency recommendation

-Seek urgent medical attention if you experience rapidly progressing neurological symptoms, loss of bladder or bowel control, or bilateral leg weakness following surgery.
+Seek urgent medical attention if you experience rapidly progressing neurological symptoms, loss of bladder or bowel control, or new or worsening leg weakness following surgery.
 These may indicate a serious complication requiring immediate assessment.

 Book a consultation at Shift.
-We'll assess where you are in your recovery, what your disc needs now, and build a structured rehabilitation program around your surgical history and goals.
+We'll assess where you are in your recovery, talk through what may help now, and — working with your surgeon's guidelines — build a structured rehabilitation program around your surgical history and goals.